Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: The tensor product of locally presentable linear categories as a filtered bicolimit

 Consequently, the functor is essentially surjective.
 We also have that all the transition functors $f_{\alpha,\beta}$ are fully-faithful for $\beta \geq \alpha \geq \kappa$ by \Cref{remfullyfaithful} above, hence one can conclude that the functor is fully-faithful as desired. \end{proof} \end{theorem}

-\begin{remark} One may wonder if an analogous approach would allow to obtain a realization of the tensor product of Grothendieck categories as a filtered colimit by using, instead of the tensor product of $\alpha$-cocomplete categories, the tensor product of linear sites and LC morphisms from \S\ref{linearsites} and, instead of the realization of Grothendieck categories as filtered colimits of $\alpha$-presentable objects from \Cref{thmgrothbicolim}, the realization of Grothendieck categories as filtered colimits of linear sites from \Cref{thmbicolimitsites}.
+\begin{remark} One may wonder if an analogous approach would allow to obtain a realization of the tensor product of Grothendieck categories as a filtered bicolimit by using, instead of the $\alpha$-Kelly tensor product, the tensor product $\boxtimes_{\sites}$ of linear sites and LC morphisms from \S\ref{linearsites} and, instead of the realization of Grothendieck categories as filtered bicolimits of $\alpha$-presentable objects from \Cref{thmgrothbicolim}, the realization of Grothendieck categories as filtered bicolimits of linear sites from \Cref{thmbicolimitsites}.
 We will explain why this is not the case.
 Roughly, the argument goes as follows: